Jim495217/MovieReviewer-Final/README.md

 🎬 MovieReviewer
-📌 Project Description & Purpose
+📌 Project Description & Problem Statement

 MovieReviewer is a Single Page Application (SPA) built with React and Vite that allows users to browse movies and rate them based on audience-focused categories.

-Unlike traditional critic-heavy platforms, this application emphasizes audience-driven ratings across multiple categories such as:
+Many movie platforms rely heavily on professional critic reviews.
+MovieReviewer focuses instead on audience-driven ratings, allowing users to evaluate films based on categories that everyday viewers care about.

+Users can explore movies, view details, and rate films based on multiple attributes.

+Rating Categories

 🎭 Acting